|

 confiscated because of my story, followed by the troublesome episode of my

-the copy from my friend gave me a chance to re-read this piece and a number
+copy from my friend gave me a chance to re-read this piece and a number of

-They were created at long intervals between 1970 and 1990, but they
+were created at long intervals between 1970 and 1990, but they show

-Therefore I am planning to have the Van Nghe publishing house put out
+planning to have the Van Nghe publishing house put

-an edition of a collection of twelve stories: "Mat Tran o Sai Gon"
+out an edition of a collection of twelve stories: "Mat Tran o Sai Gon" (The Battle of

 NTV: After having gone through experiences of